labsyspharm/minerva-public-website/docs/funding.md

 ---
 layout: default
+nav_exclude: false
-nav_order: 90
+nav_order: 91
-last_modified_date: 2021-10-06

 ---

 # Funding

+[//]: # Describe the funding sources relevant for your work.

-This work is supported by:
+This work was supported by:
-- first grant
-- second grant
+* This grant
+* This other grant